 Why Shibas Shed So Much

 In addition to the coldness, hunting in the mountains meant that they needed a second layer of fur that protects their skin from rough terrain.
 The Chūbu region is full of trees, shrubs, grass, bushes and other natural elements that could cut their skin.

 The undercoat is an inner dense coat.
 Because the coat has a wool-like feel, it’s intended to keep the dog warm during harsh cold temperatures.
 It actually acts like an excellent insulator for your Shiba Inu.

 Depending on the time of the year, a Shiba Inu can experience heavier shedding than usual.
 All dogs tend to shed more during fall and spring.
-However, shedding is worse for double-coated dogs, such as Shibas.
+However, shedding is far worse for double-coated dogs, such as Shibas.

 Similarly, in the spring time, Shibas shed their heavier winter coats in preparation for the upcoming warmer months.
 Having their thick winter coats during the summer time can often lead to heat exhaustion and discomfort.

 We call this process, “blowing coats” and it’ll typically last between 2 and 3 weeks.
 However, it can vary depending on the dog.
 We highly recommend extra grooming measures to combat the uptick in shedding – unless you want a house full of fur.

 But because Shibas are relatively small dogs, there will be less loose fur during these periods of excessive shedding.
 Still, expect more than usual.